 a) Balanced costs (infrastructure versus attached stations).

+Operation below 1 GHz in not expected to impact the cost of clients versus base stations, which is expected to be the same as existing devices.

 b) Known cost factors.

 The fundamental radio and baseband architecture of the WLAN is well known, and adding another supported band is a well-understood process.